oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

   weblogic.domainUID=sample-domain1
 ```

   Some important details about these secrets:

-    The WebLogic credentials secret:
+  - The WebLogic credentials secret:
-        It is required and must contain username and password fields.
+    - It is required and must contain `username` and `password` fields.
-        It must be referenced by the spec.webLogicCredentialsSecret field in your Domain.
+    - It must be referenced by the `spec.webLogicCredentialsSecret` field in your Domain.
-        It also must be referenced by macros in the domainInfo.AdminUserName and domainInfo.AdminPassWord fields in your model YAML file.
+    - It also must be referenced by macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields in your model YAML file.

-    The Model WDT runtime secret:
+  - The Model WDT runtime secret:
-        This is a special secret required by Model in Image.
+    - This is a special secret required by Model in Image.
-        It must contain a password field.
+    - It must contain a `password` field.
-        It must be referenced using the spec.model.runtimeEncryptionSecret field in its Domain.
+    - It must be referenced using the `spec.model.runtimeEncryptionSecret` field in its Domain.
-        It must remain the same for as long as the domain is deployed to Kubernetes but can be changed between deployments.
+    - It must remain the same for as long as the domain is deployed to Kubernetes but can be changed between deployments.
-        It is used to encrypt data as it’s internally passed using log files from the domain’s introspector job and on to its WebLogic Server pods.
+    - It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic Server pods.

-    Deleting and recreating the secrets:
+  - Deleting and recreating the secrets:
-        You delete a secret before creating it, otherwise the create command will fail if the secret already exists.
+    - You delete a secret before creating it, otherwise the create command will fail if the secret already exists.
-        This allows you to change the secret when using the kubectl create secret command.
+    - This allows you to change the secret when using the `kubectl create secret` command.

-    You name and label secrets using their associated domain UID for two reasons:
+  - You name and label secrets using their associated domain UID for two reasons:
-        To make it obvious which secrets belong to which domains.
+    - To make it obvious which secrets belong to which domains.
-        To make it easier to clean up a domain.
-Typical cleanup scripts use the weblogic.domainUID label as a convenience for finding all resources associated with a domain.
+    - To make it easier to clean up a domain.
+Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

-Domain resource
+##### Domain resource

 Now, you create a Domain YAML file.
 A Domain is the key resource that tells the operator how to deploy a WebLogic domain.

-Copy the following to a file called /tmp/mii-sample/mii-initial.yaml or similar, or use the file /tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml that is included in the sample source.
+Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or use the file `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that is included in the sample source.

   {{%expand "Click here to view the WLS Domain YAML file." %}}